 Minho Kim

 I’m a PhD candidate in Environmental Planning at UC Berkeley advised by Professors Marta C. Gonzalez and John Radke.
 I am a member of HumNet Lab.
-Currently, I am interested in using GeoAI (computer vision, deep learning, network data science) to model natural hazards and predict risks in our built and natural environments.
+My research focuses on building data-driven methods to model and predict natural hazard risks on our built and natural environment.
+To this end, I use GeoAI methods, computational modeling, and spatial networks to develop decision support tools that guide risk-informed decisions, improve wildfire risk management, and build resilience in complex socio-ecological systems like the Wildland Urban Interface.

 Recent News